Climate of Ireland: Wind

 Tornadoes are very rare in Ireland, with around less than ten reported every year - mostly in August.

 Fog

 Fog is more common inland and on higher altitudes; mainly during winter and during the morning at times of high pressure.

 The foggiest station is that at Cork Airport, County Cork, which has 99.5 days of fog per year.

 The least foggy station is that at Valentia Island, County Kerry, which has 8.9 days of fog per year.

 Visibility

 Visibility is generally very good, because of the proximity of industry to the coast, allowing breezes to disperse any smog.
 Mist and fog often occur, as well as coastal fog in the east, but it is generally not long-lasting.
 However, in winter, it can be slow to clear.

 Climate change

+According to studies conducted in 2024, temperature extremes of 34 °C or more are becoming more and more likely in Ireland.